Angströmquelle Karlsruhe

-ANKA (abbreviation for „Angströmquelle Karlsruhe“) is a synchrotron light source facility at the Karlsruhe Institute of Technology (KIT).
+ANKA (abbreviation for „Angströmquelle Karlsruhe“) is a synchrotron light source facility at the Karlsruhe Institute of Technology (KIT) in Karlsruhe, Germany.
 The KIT runs ANKA as a national synchrotron light source and as a large scale user facility for the international science community.
 Being a large scale machine of the performance category LK II of the Helmholtz Association (Helmholtz Association of German Research Centres), ANKA is part of a national and European infrastructure offering research services to scientific and commercial users for their purposes in research and development.
 The facility was opened to external users in 2003.

 History

 In 1997, the decision was formed to realize the project of building the large scale facility ANKA on the premises of the former Research Center Karlsruhe.
 By the end of 1998, the outer structure of ANKA was erected, and already in 1999, the first electrons were inducted into the storage ring.
 After a few more years of machine and laboratory development, in March 2003 ANKA opened its doors for users from the science community and industry, initially featuring seven beamlines: six analytical beamlines and one for the generation of microstructures using X-ray lithography.

 Since then further improvements and extensions were continuously developed and implemented: Currently 15 beamlines are in operation, three more are in the process of installation.
 The machine itself saw the implementation of several updated generations of its insertion devices (undulators and wigglers) that were in part developed at ANKA.
 Moreover, a fully developed infrastructure supports users at ANKA, as for example fully equipped user apartments on the premises of the KIT Campus North can be booked by external ANKA users.